Markets settle higher for 2nd day on positive inflation numbers | Headlines

 International oil benchmark Brent crude dipped 0.06 per cent to USD 80.63 per barrel.

-Foreign Institutional Investors (FIIs) turned buyers as they bought shares worth Rs 619.92 crore on Tuesday, according to exchange data.
+Foreign Institutional Investors (FIIs) were net buyers as they bought shares worth Rs 372.16 crore on Wednesday, according to exchange data.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)